-Both outsourcing and offshoring are solutions for companies trying to lower manufacturing costs, complete tasks more efficiently and increase company productivity through resource allocation.
+Both offshoring and outsourcing are solutions for companies trying to lower manufacturing costs, complete tasks more efficiently and increase company productivity through resource allocation.
 Outsourcing at its core involves hiring a third-party vendor to complete a particular element of production, while offshoring simply shifts that element abroad within the business.
 While both options can increase manufacturing efficiency and create more competitive pricing overall, there are far fewer internal risks when offshoring.

 Risks of Outsourcing

 The main danger associated with outsourcing is the potential loss of sensitive company data.
 Because a third party vendor is involved in business functions, there is an inherent loss of confidentiality simply through the sharing of intellectual property.
-While outsourcing reaps many of the same benefits of offshoring, it necessitates that a company be willing to divulge some of its internal affairs.
+In comparing outsourcing to offshoreing, outsourcing reaps many of the same benefits of offshoring, it necessitates that a company be willing to divulge some of its internal affairs.

 On the opposite end of this spectrum lies the lack of company knowledge a third party might have when beginning a partnership.
 Potential consequences resulting from this include loss of control from a managerial standpoint, inaccurate delivery times, mismatched perceptions of production quality and divisive business interests.
 Gaps in the contract governing the relationship can also exist, leaving responsibilities and expectations unclear.